sonukuldeep/Gsap_and_plugins/README.md

+# Gsap
+GSAP, or the GreenSock Animation Platform, is a popular and powerful JavaScript library used for creating smooth and engaging animations on websites and web applications.
+It provides a comprehensive set of tools and features for animating HTML elements, SVG graphics, and more.
+GSAP offers precise control over animations, including properties like position, rotation, scale, and opacity.
+It is known for its high performance and cross-browser compatibility, making it a preferred choice among web developers for creating interactive and visually appealing user experiences.
+GSAP's intuitive syntax and rich documentation make it accessible for both beginners and experienced developers looking to enhance their web projects with dynamic animations.

-# Deep dive into gsap and some of its plugin
+## Deep dive into gsap and some of its plugin

 This repo is focused towards learning gsap and its plugin.
 Each branch is a new chapter that i learn